-These certificates can be purchased from any National Savings Centre (NSC), Pakistan Post Office (PPO), Authorized branches of Scheduled Banks branches and the offices of State Bank of Pakistan (SBP) by filling in a prescribed form called SC-1, which is available at all the above offices of issue free of cost.
-A copy of the Computerized National Identity Card (CNIC) or in case of a foreign national, a copy of the Passport is required to be attached with the application form.
+These certificates can be purchased from any National Savings Centre (NSC), Pakistan Post Office (PPO), Authorized branches of Scheduled Banks and the offices of State Bank of Pakistan (SBP) by filling in a prescribed form called SC-1, which is available at all the above offices of issue free of cost.
+A copy of the Computerized National Identity Card (CNIC), in case of overseas Pakistanis, a photocopy of National identity card for Overseas Pakistanis (NICOP) or Pakistan Origin Card (POC) or for a minor, a photocopy of Form B or child Registration Certificate (CRC) as issued by NADRA or incase of institutional investors an attested copy of NTN certificate or Institutional Registration Certificate (IRC) or in case of a foreign national, a copy of the Passport is required to be attached with the application form.

 To download application form in editable Adobe Acrobat format, please click here.

-These certificates can be purchased by depositing cash at the issuing office or by presenting a cheque.
+These certificates can be purchased by depositing cash at the issuing office or by presenting a cheque / draft / pay-order.
 The certificates shall immediately be issued on receipt of cash.
-However, in case of deposit through cheque the certificates shall be issued from the date of realization of the cheque after receipt of the clearance advice.
+However, in case of deposit through cheque / draft / pay-order the certificates shall be issued wit effect from the date of realization of the cheque / draft / pay-order after receipt of the clearance advice.

 The minimum investment limit is Rs.500/-, however, there is no maximum investment limit in the scheme.